It was the bad hair day I didn’t see coming.

 Hair loss was the trigger to seek help, but the truth is, struggling with menopause had become life-limiting.

 Here’s the thing.
 I’m not a doctor.
-Nor am I promoting hormone replacement therapy, but what I am suggesting is; if you’re suffering from the symptoms of peri-menopause or menopause, then talk to your GP about it.
+Nor am I promoting hormone replacement therapy, but what I am suggesting is, if you’re suffering from the symptoms of peri-menopause or menopause, then talk to your GP about it.

 And then there’s vitamin D.

-Most of us are unaware of the importance of vitamin D or once identified how easy it is to fix.
-But fix it we should.
+Most of us are unaware of the importance of vitamin D, or, once identified, how easy it is to fix.
+But fix it, we should.
 I’ve also written more about vitamin D here.

 Finally, getting the help you need.

 So that’s what I did.
 I’m okay.
-I hope you are too.
+I hope you are, too.
 My hair finally grew back, but hair loss in women is different for all of us, and this was my experience.
 Get the help you need from a medical doctor.

 International Menopause Society